cattermelon-xyz/chain-mvp/assets/Logic.md

   ```

   - A `VotingMachine` defines when it should `Tally()` the vote result by its `TallyAt() timestamp`.
 If `TallyAt()` return `const TallyAfterVote` then `Tally()` will be executed after every vote, else it will execute once the timestamp is reached:
+// TODO: update this with Event.emit and current logic

   ```mermaid
     sequenceDiagram